ronnytorresmtz/aws-codedeploy-configuration/README.md

-#II.-Deploy from Github to AWS Manually
+#II.-Make a Deploy from Github to AWS Manually

 ##1) Go to the AWS CodeDeploy Service and Create an Application: